augvic/rpa-credit/readme.md

 ## 🤖 RPA Credit

-🏭 Automation to do credit analysis and send response to B2B e-commerce website.
+🏭 Automation to do credit analysis and send response to the B2B e-commerce website of my work.

 ## About

-This project was designed to my work, to solve our credit analysis problem.
-It uses SAP Logon and automates it to get the enterprise clients financial data.
+This project was designed for my work to solve our credit analysis problem.
+It uses SAP Logon with the SAP Scripting Engine (COM Server) and automates the process of retrieving enterprise clients’ financial data.

 ## Tech Stack